seng637-winter-2022/seng637-a1-surajsalver/Grp_19_A1_LabReport.md

 These are a few observations from our team and the whole data related to the bugs can be found in the report linked with the document.

-# Any lessons learned from your teamwork in this lab?
+# How was the teamwork and any lessons learned from your teamwork in this lab?

 We had different perspectives about teamwork but together we believe that successful teamwork is more about combining common sense with extraordinary levels of dedication and commitment than it is about acquiring complex, complicated ideas.
 We altogether overcame the natural tendency that make teamwork so difficult by accepting mutual ideas and perspectives.
 Meeting together and communicating with all the group members rather than starting to work alone is an essential part of teamwork.
 On each task that we work on, we write a comment, share our opinions, make things clear to everyone and stand on the same ground with great backing results which makes